willgarcia/rotc/.build/README.md

 This file contains instructions for instructors to create all of the resources used during the workshop.

 ## AWS
-* Login with AWS credentials
+* Run `./batect -f aws.yml login_aws` to set up the AWS credentials - this will overwrite your local AWS config

+* Run `./batect -f aws.yml setup-terraform` to get your terraform environment ready

 * Run `./batect -f aws.yml apply-terraform` to set up the AWS environment for a service mesh

 #### Install Istio